knpuniversity/symfony2-series/knpu/episode4/form-input-label-customization.rst

     {% endspaceless %}
     {% endblock form_widget %}

-Compound fields are when a field is actually several fields, like the repeated password field we're using on this form.
+A compound field is one that is actually several fields, like the repeated password one we're using on this form.
 When each individual field is actually rendered, ``form_widget_simple`` is used.

 Copy the block into ``form_theme.html.twig``.
 But before you do anything,